Healthy Homes Assessment Seatoun

 Seatoun Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is required throughout Seatoun and New Zealand rental houses where it is reasonably practicable to put in.
+• The insulation of the ceiling and underfloor is a requirement for all Seatoun and New Zealand rental homes where it is reasonably practicable to put in.

-• Landlords and property managers must keep records that demonstrate compliance with any Healthy Homes Standard that apply or will apply throughout the tenancy period of their rental properties.
+• Landlords and property managers must keep records to demonstrate the conformance to each Healthy Homes Standard that apply or will be in force during the tenancy of the rental property.

 Beginning 1 July 2021

-• All boarder houses (except Kainga Ora and registered Community Housing Provider for boarding household tenancies) are required to comply with Healthy Homes Standards regardless of the date when the tenancy started.
+• All boarder houses (except Kainga Ora and Community Housing Providers with registered for boarding household tenancies) must comply with the Healthy Homes Standards regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes